Who Was Anne Frank?

 Anne Frank's Death

-At the end of the war, Frank's father Otto, the sole survivor of the concentration camps, returned home to Amsterdam, searching desperately for news of his family.
-On July 18, 1945, he met two sisters who had been with Frank and Margot at Bergen-Belsen and delivered the tragic news of their deaths.
+At the end of the war, Anne father Otto, the sole survivor of the concentration camps, returned home to Amsterdam, searching desperately for news of his family.
+On July 18, 1945, he met two sisters who had been with Anne and Margot at Bergen-Belsen and delivered the tragic news of their deaths.

 The Diary of Anne Frank